lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 ### Question 2: Streaming Attention Mechanisms

 **Question:** In standard transformers, we use causal masking: `Mask[i,j] = [[i ≤ j]]` so tokens only attend to previous positions.
-But in GPT-4o's real-time audio conversations, audio tokens are being streamed in AND generated out simultaneously.
+But in GPT-4o's real-time audio conversations, in certain cases if the user interrupts/talks over the model, audio tokens are being streamed in AND generated out simultaneously.
 How should attention masking work in this scenario?

 **Hint:** Consider what happens when:
 - The model is generating audio output